 Wymore and Blue Springs are located directly adjacent to each other along the banks of the Big Blue River in Gage County.
 They have seen moderate flooding and some of the other major floods on the Big Blue River.
 Flooding events on record for these cities include those that took place in 1950, which caused over \$150,000 in damage in Wymore; 1951, which closed two roads in Wymore; and 1976, which caused \$7,000 in damage in Blue Springs.
-An event in 2008 also https://www.weather.gov/media/gld/1935flood/pdf/Top5NebraskaFloods_for_HQ.pdf.
+An event in 2008 also closed a bridge for several hours due to flooding across River Drive south of Blue Springs.
+Washed out roads and damage to some culverts were also reported due to this same event.